caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthroughspellcheck.md

 ***[Exec Binding]*** , ***[YahooWeather Binding]*** , ***[YamahaReceiver Binding]*** and ***[Z-Wave Binding]***

-**Result:** The icons of the bindings should change to blue The install option should change to uninstall.
-(Sometimes you have to reload the page if the update is not coming up for a few minutes).
+**Result:** The icons of the bindings should change to blue The install option should change to uninstall (sometimes you have to reload the page if the update is not coming up for a few minutes)

 ![image](images/paperui3.jpg)